 An inert gas is stored in an engine tank at an extremely high pressure to force the propellants into the combustion chamber.
 Although engines have a lower mass ratio, they are more reliable and thus mostly used in satellites for orbit maintenance.

-The most popular ones are bipropellant rockets that run on a liquid fuel (hydrocarbon or liquid hydrogen) and a liquid oxidizer (liquid oxygen).
+The most popular ones are bipropellant rockets that run on liquid fuel (hydrocarbon or liquid hydrogen) and a liquid oxidizer (liquid oxygen).
 The rocket could also use a cryogenic engine, where both oxidizer and fuel are gases that have been converted into liquids at low temperatures.

-The first recorded flight of such rocket took place in 1926 when professor Robert H. Goddard experimented with a vehicle using liquid oxygen and gasoline as propellants.
+The first recorded flight of such a rocket took place in 1926 when professor Robert H. Goddard experimented with a vehicle using liquid oxygen and gasoline as propellants.

 Do you know Sputnik was propelled into space by a liquid-fueled rocket, followed by the American Apollo 11 mission?

 A plasma propulsion engine in 1961 Image Courtesy: NASA

 In a plasma propulsion engine, the thrust is generated from quasi-neutral plasma (where ion and electrons are packed in equal numbers).
 It’s a type of electric engine that uses currents and potentials (produced internally in the plasma) to accelerate the charged particles in the plasma.

 Over the last couple of decades, many institutions have worked or currently working on plasma-fueled engines, including the Iranian Space Agency, Australian National University, and the European Space Agency.